AdobeDocs/app-builder/guides/architecture_overview.md

 # Architecture Overview

-## Types of Adobe Custom Applications
+## Types of Project Firefly apps

-An Adobe Custom Application is a serverless application that extends [Adobe Product APIs](https://www.adobe.io/apis.html).
+A Firefly application is a serverless application that extends [Adobe Product APIs](https://www.adobe.io/apis.html).
 These applications can be one of two kinds: headless or headful.
 Each of these types is described in more detail in the sections that follow.

 ### Headless Application